bassjobsen/jbst-expo/README.md

-# [JBST Expo]
+# JBST Expo

-The Bootstrap Expo is a showcase of amazing and inspiring implementations of the [Jamedo's Bootstrap Start Theme (JBST)](https://github.com/bassjobsen/jamedo-bootstrap-start-theme) WordPress theme framework, curated by [@bassjobsen](https://github.com/bassjobsen).
+The JBST Expo is a showcase of amazing and inspiring implementations of the [Jamedo's Bootstrap Start Theme (JBST)](https://github.com/bassjobsen/jamedo-bootstrap-start-theme) WordPress theme framework, curated by [@bassjobsen](https://github.com/bassjobsen).

 Browse the entries at !